Can You Upgrade An Existing Solar System?

 What happens to the existing system that you have already purchased?

-You can reuse or recycle old panels.
+Recycle or reuse old panels.

 Let Shneyder Solar Upgrade Your Solar System